NixOS/nix.dev/source/tutorials/packaging-existing-software.md

 One of Nix's primary use-cases is in addressing common difficulties encountered with packaging software, such as specifying and obtaining dependencies.

-In the long term, Nix helps tremendously with alleviating such problems.
+In the long term, Nix alleviates such problems.
 But when *first* packaging existing software with Nix, it's common to encounter errors that seem inscrutable.

 ## Introduction

-In this tutorial, you'll create your first [Nix derivations](https://nix.dev/manual/nix/stable/language/derivations) to package C/C++ software, taking advantage of the [Nixpkgs Standard Environment](https://nixos.org/manual/nixpkgs/stable/#part-stdenv) (`stdenv`), which automates much of the work involved.
+In this tutorial, you'll create your first [Nix derivations](https://nix.dev/manual/nix/stable/language/derivations) to package C/C++ software.
+You'll take advantage of the [Nixpkgs Standard Environment](https://nixos.org/manual/nixpkgs/stable/#part-stdenv) (`stdenv`), which automates much of the work involved.

 ### What will you learn?

 The tutorial begins with `hello`, an implementation of "hello world" which only requires dependencies already provided by `stdenv`.
-Next, you will build more complex packages with their own dependencies, leading you to use additional derivation features.
+Next, you build more complex packages with their own dependencies, which leads to using additional derivation features.

 You'll encounter and address Nix error messages, build failures, and a host of other issues, developing your iterative debugging techniques along the way.